kolarski/codding-conventions/javascript.md

 * Each ; (semicolon) in the control part of a `for` statement should be followed with a space.
 * After `if`, `for`, `while` and any other operation there must be a space.
 * Whitespace should follow every , (comma).

+### Code validation.

+Use [JSHint](http://www.jshint.com/) to validate your code insted ot [JSLint](http://www.jslint.com/).
+All real code editor will support it.
+But if any chance that your editor miss that feature.
+Now is the time to start thinking about new editor.